usf-portal/dh-final/pages/workflow.md

 ***

-Visualization:
+#Visualization

 The information used for the visualization was gathered by using **Webscraper,io** and after a bit of clean up that allowed the generated data to work with other programs the workflow became more manageable.